gcid12/cheat_sheets/README.md

 ---
 ### RUBY GEMS

-Rails use a lot of gems, rails its itself a Gem
-Gems should be pre-installed in your OSX.
+Gems should be pre-installed in your OSX as part of Ruby.
+Updating for the newest version it's a good idea

 show version